Fellows

 [email protected]

 Jessica Douglas is an archivist and researcher from Baltimore whose work focuses on community-based, participatory, and reparative theory and practice in archives and libraries.
 In addition to her prior work as a reference archivist, she works with individuals and organizations to conduct archival and historical research, particularly related to Black history and local (Baltimore and Maryland) history.
-She holds a B.A. in Political Science and History from Fordham University in the Bronx, NY and is currently pursuing her Master’s in Library and Information Science at the University of Maryland, College Park.
+She received her Master’s of Library and Information Science from the University of Maryland, College Park and a B.A. in Political Science and History from Fordham University.

 Walter Gill